FAQ – Desjardins Foundation – Scholarships

 - In April and May, applications are processed and recipients are selected.

 - In June, we contact the selected scholarship recipients.
-Keep an eye on your email to find out if you've been selected.
+Keep an eye on your email at the end of the month!

 - In July and August, we ask the Desjardins Foundation scholarship recipients to complete an acceptance form and send us proof of enrolment.